ibm-build-lab/acct-config-iam/README_SANDBOX.md

    ibmcloud ks api-key reset --region $REGION
    ```

-3. Create an API key for Classic Infrastructure permissions:
+3. Create an API key for Classic Infrastructure permissions.
+This only needs to be done for one valid user on the account that has full infrastructure permissions.
+If user is removed from the account, this will have to be repeated for new valid user:

    ```bash
    ibmcloud ks credential set classic --infrastructure-api-key <classic infra api key> --infrastructure-username <username> --region <region>